IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/deployment/configure-the-runtime-deployment-of-the-ivi-system.md

 ---

 Android allows the running of Android services in processes separate from the main application/activity process(es).
-The TomTom IndiGO platform uses Android services for IVI service hosts and therefore it is possible to isolate the IVI service host instances too, see [IVI Services](/tomtom-indigo/documentation/development/ivi-services) for more details about IVI service hosts.
+The TomTom Digital Cockpit platform uses Android services for IVI service hosts and therefore it is possible to isolate the IVI service host instances too, see [IVI Services](/tomtom-digital-cockpit/documentation/development/ivi-services) for more details about IVI service hosts.
 The main advantage of process isolation is that when a process unexpectedly crashes (and restarts), this only affects the service host instances running in that process and not all other services and does not affect the UI.